haipengzhou856/TBGDiff/readme.md

 ## Citation

-If this paper and code is useful in your research, please consider citing:
+If this paper and code are useful in your research, please consider citing:

 ```
 @InProceedings{}